jojo0094/mundi.ai/docs/src/content/docs/guides/ai-georeferencer-for-aerial-imagery.md

 <iframe style="height: 400px;" src="https://app.mundi.ai/api/projects/embed/v1/PhVt9RyLXLMp.html"  width="800"  height="600"  frameborder="0"></iframe>

-Currently, the AI Georeferencer is available for the **lower 48 United States**.
+Currently, the AI Georeferencer is available for:

+- **Continental United States (lower 48 states)**
+- Netherlands
+- Spain
+- France
+- Switzerland
+- Taiwan

+All regions except CONUS have 30cm resolution.
+CONUS is at 1m resolution.

 We are adding new regions one by one to ensure our reference aerial imagery is high-resolution and accurately georectified.
 If you would like to request support